trepo/gedcomx-date-js/README.md

 * Always set TZ offset to 00:00 when parsing single dates
 * Finish testing coverage
-* Browserify
-* Fix single tests to also check for error string (like range)
+* Fix single/simple tests to also check for error string (like range)
 * Finish and move _getDateFromDuration in Range
 * Finish informal duration parsing
 * Add getNthInstance() to Recurring